KIT-IFL/RoboFleet5050/README.md

 All configuration files are located in the `data/input_files/` directory:

 - `lif_file.json`: Defines the layout including nodes, edges, and stations.
-- `agentsInitialization_file.json`: Contains initialization information for each mobile robot and their communication topics.
+- `agentsInitialization_file.json`: Contains initialization information for each mobile robot and their MQTT communication topics.
 - `config_file.json`: General configuration settings including:
     - MQTT broker
-    - Simulation and visulaization parameters
+    - Simulation and visualization parameters
     - Simulation mode (control of simulated or real mobile robots)

 ## Acknowledgement